social-comp/YouTubeAudit-data/README.md

 **3. Popularity Metric Files**

 foldername: *popularity_metric.zip* [(download)](https://github.com/social-comp/YouTubeAudit-data/blob/master/popularity_metric.zip?raw=true)
+In our <i>watch</i> audit experiment, we build the history of YouTube accounts by automatically making them watch videos that are either all debunking, neutral or promoting the particular misinformative topic under audit investigation.
+We select 20 most popular videos for each of the misinformative topics.
+Popularity is calculated as the engagement accumulated by the video at the time of our experimental runs.
+It is calculated as: -

+                popularity metric = like count + dislike count + view count + comment count + favorite count

-This folder consists of 15 files (5 misinformative topics X 3 misinformative stance).
-Each file consists of video URLs that were used to create watch histories of Google accounts for our watch experiments.
-We also provide video metadata (duration, view count, like count, dislike count, favorite count and comment count) as well as populatity metric values for these videos.
+The folder consists of 15 files (5 misinformative topics X 3 misinformative stance).
+Each file contains a list of video URLs that were used to build YouTube accounts' watch history along with video metadata (duration, view count, like count, dislike count, favorite count and comment count) and <i>populatity metric</> value for every video.

 A snippet: